Lark (cigarette): Advertising history

-From its introduction in 1963, the brand came in a maroon-colored package with white print (the trademark shield was initially white but was soon changed to gold along with some of the other graphics).
-And for most of the brand's life it has sported the slogan "Richly Rewarding, yet Uncommonly Smooth".
+From its introduction in 1963, the brand came in a maroon-colored package with white print (the trademark shield was initially white but was soon changed to gold along with some of the other graphics); for most of the brand's life it has sported the slogan "Richly Rewarding, yet Uncommonly Smooth".

 Although Philip Morris continues to promote the brand heavily in Japan, it receives little to no advertising in the United States.
 This would explain why its share of the U.S. market has declined over the years since experts generally agree that cigarette brands usually lose market share when they are no longer promoted.

 Past advertising campaigns, however, have been conspicuous.
 Much of the advertising, particularly that in print, centered on the charcoal filter and its effect on taste.
 The most extensively run and best remembered advertisement, however, was a television spot from the 1960s in which an off-screen narrator exhorted those on the street to "show us your Lark pack".
 Meanwhile, throughout the piece the William Tell Overture blared while the words "have a Lark, have a Lark, have a Lark today" were sung to the overture's melody.
 Everyone it seemed had a pack of Larks and was only too happy to show them.

 Another notable advertisement campaign from the early 1970s featured a hot-air balloon with the Lark brand name and colours.
 The balloon was a symbol for the "smoothness" of Lark cigarettes.

 Lark was also advertised in the 1980s with James Bond style appearances by Timothy Dalton and Roger Moore in Japanese TV commercials.
 Future Bond Pierce Brosnan also advertised Larks in two commercials that aired only in Japan.
 In the late 1980s, Philip Morris allegedly spent $350,000 to have the Lark brand appear in the Licence to Kill film.